490 Neptune Avenue,

 With the cost of paying a projectionist, the tiny theatre had trouble making a profit.
 So it attempted to change its fortune by going XXX, only to have the neighborhood stage yet another protest in front of its entrance.

-Finally a disgusted owner closed the theatre in 1977, and it was gutted for Radio Shack, which still occupies the site.
+Finally a disgusted owner closed the theatre in 1977, and it was gutted for Radio Shack, which occupied the site until January 2016.
+The building was demolished with the remainder of the shopping center in late-2016-early-2017.